ThinkDataEd/curriculum/docs/unit1/campaign1.md

 c.
 Typically, how healthy were your snacks?
 How does this compare to the class as a whole?

 d.
-How good are we at identifying healthy and unhealthy snacks?
+What were some of the characteristics of healthy snacks?
+What about unhealthy snacks?

 ###**7.
 Report:**
-Students will complete a practicum in which they answer a statistical question based on the food habits data collected.
+Students will complete a practicum in which they answer a statistical question based on the Food Habits data collected.